deterministic-arts/DartsCLTools/README.md

 ## Generic Property List Support

+The symbols described here are provide by the `darts.lib.tools.properties` package.
+For the benefit of old code, they are also still available via the `darts.lib.tools` package, but that should be considered deprecated.

 Sometimes it is handy, if an application can store additional data in objects managed by other (say: library) code.
 One way to achieve that is to add support for "property lists" to objects.